erasmus-without-paper/ewp-specs-api-iias/endpoints/get.md

 Summary
 -------

-This endpoint allows the client to get the content of a single IIA.
-If you haven't read it yet, then read [the IIAs API introduction][iias-api] first.
+This endpoint allows the client to get the content of a specific IIAs (by their IDs).
+If you haven't read it yet, then read [the IIAs API introduction] [iias-api] first.

 Request method